Liftric/KVault/README.md

 # KVault

-KVault is a secure key-value store for Kotlin Multiplatform projects.
-It acts as a iOS Keychain wrapper and implements encrypted SharedPreferences for Android.
+KVault is a secure key-value storage for Kotlin Multiplatform projects.
+It acts as an iOS Keychain wrapper and implements encrypted SharedPreferences for Android.

 ## Import